konsultaner/connectanum-dart/README.md

 # connectanum-dart

 This is a wamp client implementation for dart or flutter projects.
-The projects aims to provide a simple an extensible structure.
+The projects aims to provide a simple an extensible structure and returning something to the great WAMP-Protocol community.

 ## Supported WAMP features